Scholarships for Astronomy

 Stay on Top of Sky High Tuition

+Astronomy has fascinated us for thousands of years, helping us understand our place in the universe while opening thousands of new questions about why we’re here, how we got here, and if we’re alone.
 Students who choose to study astronomy at the post-secondary level are drawn to the mystery and wonder of all of the objects in the sky at night.
-They may have a particular interest in research or technology or perhaps the thought of discovering something new has sparked their interest in this field.
+They have already shown an adept understanding and curiosity about the subject, and may have a particular interest in research or technology.
+Perhaps the thought of discovering something new has sparked their interest in this field.

-For those who wish to major in this subject area, financial assistance, both need- and merit-based, is available.
+For those with this specialized thirst for knowledge, financial assistance, both need- and merit-based, is available.
 Here are some examples:

 Barry M. Goldwater Scholarship

 The Scholarship provides up to $7,500.00 in funding per year (for up to two years) to cover eligible expenses.
-Expenses that are covered are those for tuition, fees, books, and accommodation (room and board).
+This includes tuition, fees, books, and accommodation (room and board).
 All Scholarship recipients are selected based on merit; financial need is not taken into consideration when choosing recipients.

 Harvey Washington Banks Scholarship in Astronomy